Unsupervised Log Anomaly Detection with Few Unique Tokens: Conclusion

 \section{Conclusion}

-This work presents a novel unsupervised approach for detecting anomalies in log data.
-By representing log entries with \wv{} embeddings and modeling sequences as HMMs, the method identifies anomalies by calculating the likelihood of new log messages given history.
+This paper presented a novel unsupervised approach for anomaly detection in log data.
+Our method utilizes Word2Vec embeddings to generate numerical representations of log entries and subsequently employs Hidden Markov Models (HMMs) to model their sequential behavior.
+Anomalies are identified by evaluating the statistical likelihood of new log messages within the context of previously observed sequences; significant deviations from these learned patterns manifest as prominent increases in the calculated anomaly score.

-The results on real logs from EuXFEL demonstrate the capability to flag potential issues via salient score spikes corresponding to errors or disruptions of typical patterns.
-The approach detects anomalies without requiring labeled data or extensive training and relies on modeling the behavior of the node log via HMM.
+Experimental results on real-world log data from the EuXFEL facility demonstrate the method's efficacy in flagging potential system issues.
+Such issues are typically indicated by salient spikes in the anomaly scores, corresponding to operational errors or disruptions of established patterns.
+Key strengths of this approach include its entirely unsupervised nature, which obviates the need for labeled training data, and its fundamental reliance on modeling the inherent sequential dynamics of individual node logs through HMMs.

-However, challenges remain in handling noise and minimizing false positives, as evidenced by certain noisy logs.
+While these findings are promising, we acknowledge that challenges persist, particularly in enhancing robustness to highly noisy log data and further minimizing false positives—aspects observed in certain log instances.
+Future efforts will aim to address these limitations.
+Nevertheless, this HMM-based technique offers a valuable tool for proactive system monitoring in complex operational environments.